objectiv/objectiv.io/blog/2022-02-16 Location Stack.md

 ```
 location_stack.json[{ "_type": "NavigationContext"}:]
 ```
 This results in a clean dataframe with all events generated inside any navigation component in your product.
-With that, you can straight on build further analysis.
+With that, you can straight on build further analyses.

 Or say you want to look at user behavior on a more specific level, to look at interactions with just the sidebar navigation in the docs:
 ```
-location_stack.json[{"id": "docs-sidebar", "_type":
+location_stack.json[{"id": "docs-sidebar", "_type": "NavigationContext"}:]
-	"NavigationContext"}:]
 ```
 ## Validation